yogthos/yogthos.net/resources/templates/md/posts/2016-06-06-WorkingWithHoplon.md

 ## The Setup

-I decided to use the [reagent-template](https://github.com/reagent-project/reagent-template) that I maintain as the base for he project by running the following command in the terminal:
+I used the [reagent-template](https://github.com/reagent-project/reagent-template) that I maintain as the base for he project by running the following command in the terminal:

 ```
 lein new reagent hoplon-app